JoshLovesFun/EPA-Air-Quality-Dispersion-Models/README.md

    Modify the code as needed in your forked repository.

 3. **Create a pull request.**
-   Submit a pull request from your development branch in your forked repository to the main branch.
+   Submit a pull request from your development branch in your forked repository to the main branch of your forked repository.

 4. **Alert me.**
    Add me as a contributor to your forked repository.
 I will approve the pull request (even if the code is incorrect or inappropriate) and create a new branch in this repository with a fitting name.